Skip to Main Content

 Risk-based approaches to medulloblastoma treatment classify patients based on tumor features and predicted outcomes.
 Doctors consider:

-• Molecular subgroup of medulloblastoma
+• Molecular group and subgroup

 • Whether surgery completely removed the tumor